ToniWestbrook/paladin/README.md

 # PALADIN

-Protein Alignment and Detection Interface
+Protein ALignment And Detection INterface

  PALADIN is a protein sequence alignment tool based on the BWA source.
 Like BWA, it aligns sequences via read-mapping using BWT.
 PALADIN, however, offers the novel approach